 As we march away from a dismal 2020, remote atypical workflows persist far beyond the scare of the pandemic.
 It is imperative we have a dependable monitoring platform that will ensure uptime of the IT services we have all come to rely upon.
 These monitoring tools commonly operate quietly in the background, so much so that we forget they’re even there.
 This sort of neglect can lead to serious problems.

-When was the last time you evaluated your data center’s monitoring platform?
 Some of the tools are probably a bit behind the times and have been collating useful information that is not being utilized effectively.
-They might be also neglecting to send alerts about looming problems.
+They might be also neglect to send alerts about looming problems.
 These systems need to be operated remotely and automated.
 The monitoring tools should be primed to send the operators or users an alert even if they are offsite.

 One prominent hotel chain caught why they were having power outages just in time.
 These outages were caused by a shift in network configuration.
 By using an effective monitoring system, they were able to adjust to the change.
 This saved them a lot of time and money.